 Cofactors ensure that the metabolic pathways reliant on various nutrients are fully functional.
 This optimization leads to better energy production, more robust health, and improved disease prevention.
 Dr. Tennant's Restore, for instance, is formulated with a wide range of nutrients and cofactors to support the creation of new, healthy cells.
 The inclusion of methylated and bioavailable ingredients further enhances the supplement's efficacy, making it a powerhouse for your body's nutritional needs.

-How do I Know What Cofactors to Take When Taking Supplements?
+How do I Know What Cofactors to Take When Taking Supplements

 Figuring out which cofactors you need can be like solving a fun puzzle!
 It depends upon what supplements you're taking, but with a little bit of research, you can uncover the right ones for you.
 Dr. Tennant solves that puzzle for you by including the ideal cofactors in products such as Dr. Tennant’s Lugol’s Iodine Plus and Dr. Tennant’s Restore.

-Check Quality and Composition
+How Can I Check Quality and Cofactor Composition

 When you're picking supplements, consider their quality and the cofactors they include.
 High-quality supplements with the right cofactors are more likely to give you the health benefits you want without any unnecessary extras.